top of page

 What are the Requirements for a Green CSCS Card?

-To qualify for a green CSCS card you must pass the CITB Health Safety and Environment (HS&E) touch screen test and hold a relevant qualification.
-The most common is a Level 1 health and safety in a construction environment certificate.
+To qualify for a green CSCS card, you must pass the CITB Health Safety and Environment (HS&E) touch screen test and hold a relevant qualification.
+The most common qualification is the Level 1 Health and Safety in a Construction Environment certificate.
 Other requirements include being over 16, providing proof of identity, and paying the application fee of £36.
-No past experience is required however a basic level of English literacy is essential for the test.
-The qualification can usually be achieved through either a 1-2 day in person course or an online version.
-However the key requirement for the course is that the qualification must be from an approved awarding body and has the accreditation to meet the required CSCS standards.
+No prior experience is required; however, a basic level of English literacy is essential for the test.

 How to Get a Green CSCS Card Step by Step?